Terror of the Autons: Plot

-In the Doctor's lab, as he tries to decode the Nestenes' instructions imprinted on the cells of the plastic flower, a radio signal from a walkie-talkie accidentally activates it.
-The daffodil sprays a plastic film over Jo's nose and mouth, nearly suffocating her, until the Doctor dissolves it with a chemical solvent.
-The Master makes another attempt to kill the Doctor, by calling him on the telephone he installed earlier, and using a sonic signalling device to activate the plastic telephone cable.
-The extra-length cable attempts to strangle the Doctor, but thanks to the Brigadier's quick thinking, fails.

-The Master then breaks into UNIT HQ.
-As a bargaining counter, the Doctor reveals that he has possession of the Master's dematerialisation circuit, and threatens to destroy it: but he is foiled by the presence of Jo, who the Master takes as a hostage.
-The Master takes both Jo and the Doctor to the quarry near the radio telescope, to force the Brigadier to abort a planned RAF airstrike on the Autons sheltering there.
-But Farrel, struggling to break free of his hypnosis, unexpectedly causes a diversion, and while the Master is busy subduing him the Doctor and Jo escape.
+The Master breaks into UNIT HQ; the Doctor reveals that he has possession of the Master's dematerialisation circuit, threatening to destroy it: but the Master takes Jo as a hostage.
+He takes both to the quarry, but Farrel, struggling to break free of his hypnosis, unexpectedly causes a diversion, and the Doctor and Jo escape.

-UNIT troops engage the Autons, while the Doctor and the Brigadier pursue the Master into the radio telescope's control cabin.
-The Doctor convinces the Master that the Nestenes are so utterly different they will not be able to distinguish between him and the humans once they arrive.
-Together, they use the channel opened for the invasion to force the Nestene energy back into space, causing the Autons to collapse.
-The Master flees, returning to the coach only to re-emerge, apparently surrendering.
-When he pulls out a gun, Yates shoots him dead, but the Doctor peels back a facemask on the body to reveal it is the hypnotised Farrel, disguised to look like the Master.
+UNIT engages the Autons; and the Doctor convinces the Master that the Nestenes will not distinguish between him and the humans once they arrive.
+Together, they use the radio telescope channel to force the Nestene energy back into space, and the Autons collapse.
+The Master flees, then re-emerges, apparently surrendering.
+When he pulls out a gun, Yates shoots him dead, but the Doctor peels back a facemask to reveal it is the hypnotised Farrel, disguised.
 The real Master escapes in the coach.
-However, with his dematerialisation circuit in the Doctor's hands, the Master is now trapped on Earth.
+However, with his dematerialisation circuit gone, the Master is trapped on Earth.